chris91300/doublons/readme.md

 3. Enjoy.

-## Les questions de l'application
+## Application questions

-### Votre nom d'utilisateur
+### Your username

-l'application a besoin de votre nom pour récupérer le chemin vers votre bureau.
-C'est là que sera généré le dossier contenant vos doublons.
+The application needs your name to retrieve the path to your desktop.
+This is where the folder containing your duplicates will be generated.

-### Dossier(s) dans lequel/lesquels l'application doit chercher
+### Folder(s) in which the application should search

-L'application vous proposera 4 choix :
+The application will offer you 4 choices:
-1. Bureau/desktop : Si vous voulez que l'application recherche dans tous les dossiers que contient votre bureau.
+1. Bureau/desktop : If you want the application to search all folders on your desktop.

-2. Je choisis mon dossier : Si vous préférez un scan d'un dossier spécifique.
+2. Je choisis mon dossier : If you prefer a scan of a specific folder.

-3. Je choisis plusieurs dossiers : Si vous voulez que l'application scanne plusieurs dossiers.
+3. Je choisis plusieurs dossiers : If you want the app to scan multiple folders.

-4. Fermer le programme : Si vous voulez quitter le programme.
+4. Fermer le programme : If you want to quit the program.

-Si vous choisissez l'option 2, l'application vous demandera le chemin du dossier que vous voulez scanner.
+If you choose option 2, the application will ask you for the path of the folder you want to scan.
-Si vous choisissez l'option 3, l'application vous demandera le chemin d'un dossier tant que vous ne tapez pas "q" pour arrêter.
+If you choose option 3, the application will ask you for the path of a folder until you type "q" to stop.

-### Les types de fichiers à rechercher.
+### The types of files to search for.

-L'application vous demandera quels types de fichiers elle doit rechercher.
-Pour chaque type de fichier, vous devrez répondre par "y" ou "n".
+The application will ask you what types of files it should search for.
+For each type of file, you will have to answer with "y" or "n".

-Type de fichiers :
+File type:

 1. **Audio** :
 (aiff, alac, flac, mp3, ogg, pcm, wav, wma)